suxess-it/kubriX/backstage-resources/docs/grc/rbac-oidc.md

 team-sync-es.yaml: Enhances syncing by triggering reconciliation through External Secrets events.
 If a secret or mapping changes, the sync logic is re-applied automatically.
 ````
-⚠️ Note: kubriX Grafana Team Sync runs every 5 minutes.
+⚠️ Note: kubrix Grafana Team Sync runs every 5 minutes.
 On first login, it may take up to 5 minutes before synchronization is complete.
 ````
 This ensures that user-to-team mappings and team-level permissions stay intact even after accidental removal, especially helpful when SSO users are dynamically added to teams outside Git.